eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/RFKO MD8923 Week 44.md

 > No ions to T8 !
 >

+SEC23 to HIGH during MD of the 26th

 ### TFB blow up (RFKO)

 Do TFB **after** the radial loop has been turned off. (see [[Dedicated MD 26th October 2022#Summary of the MD]])